 I provide services free of charge to Aboriginals of Canada through the Non-Insured Health Benefits and Indian Residential School Programs with Indigenous Affairs.
 I welcome people of all ages, individuals or families, and I have also offered services to communities as well.
 I have been living in the Yukon for more than 25 years and at this point of my life am lucky to have many First Nation friends throughout the territory.

-Right Use of Power, Reconciliation, Black Lives Matter and the dismantling of White Supremacy
+Right Use of Power, Reconciliation, Black Lives Matter, LGBTQ and the dismantling of White Supremacy

 The wonderful Nina Bolton, the elder servicing the Yukon University's students and staff